 After reviewing the application, all supporting documents, and the evidence found within the military record, the Board found that relief was not warranted.
 The Board carefully considered the applicant's request, supporting documents, evidence in the records, and published DoD guidance for liberal consideration of discharge upgrade requests.
-The Board considered the applicant's statement and record of service and the unavailable separation proceedings.
-The Board found no error or injustice in the separation proceedings and designated characterization of service assigned by the U.S. Army Reserve upon his discharge.
-The Board noted the applicant provided no documentation to support his request, including post-service achievements or letters of reference to support clemency.
-Based on a preponderance of the evidence, the Board concluded that the characterization of service the applicant received upon separation was appropriate.
+The applicant's records are void of the specific facts and circumstances leading to his discharge.
+However, orders issued by 63rd Regional Readiness Command on 22 August 2006, show he was discharged from the USAR in accordance with AR 135-178, effective 21 September 2006 with an under honorable conditions (general) discharge.
+Without a separation packet or the specific reason for the separation, the Board presumes administrative regularity, i.e., what the Army did was correct.
+Also, the applicant provided no evidence of post-service achievements or letters of reference of a persuasive nature in support of a clemency determination.
+Based on a preponderance of evidence, the Board determined that the character of service the applicant received upon separation was not in error or unjust.